Social Media Marketing for Small Business: Tactics for ROI Boost

 How do you know what's valuable and relevant?
 First, think about what your customers want.
 Social media allows you to create a dialogue with your audience.
 Remember, your audience on social media is your customers.
 You can ask them what products or services they need and make those available on your site.
 It's a great way to educate your customers about your services and show them why they should trust you with their business.

 Additionally, social media channels allow you to listen to what people say about their lives and businesses.
 You can use this information as content fodder for posts that resonate with others going through similar problems or desires.
 So, before you start posting on social media sites, take some time to think about what useful or relevant information for your followers may be.
-Next, decide how often you will post on social media sites like Facebook, Twitter, Instagram, Pinterest, etcetera.
-Social media users have become accustomed to "live" conversations happening in real time on social networking sites.
+Next, decide how often you will post on social media sites like Facebook, Twitter, Instagram, Pinterest, etc. Social media users have become accustomed to "live" conversations happening in real time on social networking sites.
 Ensure that your posts' frequency matches this expectation of immediacy and live updates so that your followers don't have to go elsewhere for your content.

 5. Create a Content Calendar